Distribution of preperiodic points in one-parameter families of rational maps: Acknowledgements

-This paper constitutes part of my Ph.D.~thesis \cite{mythesis}.
+This paper constitutes part of my Ph.D.~thesis \cite[Chapter 2]{thesis}.
 I would like to thank my advisor, Patrick Ingram, for his helpful comments throughout the research and writing process.
 I am also grateful to Matt Baker and Rob Benedetto for answering my questions about isotriviality and good reduction, Vesselin Dimitrov for teaching me about thin sets, Sacha Mangerel for computing the mean value of $\omega(n) \log \omega(n)$, and Shuyang Shen for assisting me with numerical experiments.
+The generous feedback from the anonymous referees greatly improved the quality of this article; I am particularly indebted to the reviewer who spotted a subtle gap in Lemma \ref{lem:inj_locus}, and to Jonathan Love who helped me fix it.
 Finally, I wish to thank the University of Toronto for its financial support during my final year.